Skip to main content

 ROI is the metric that helps you make sense of all of your marketing investments.
 It defines your revenue growth and profit based on the success of your marketing initiatives, and is often displayed as a ratio.
 ROI can be calculated holistically or based on each campaign.
 It’s a good way to justify the efforts of your sales team and the budget of your marketing team.

-To calculate this, divide your net income by your cost of investment and then multiply by 100.
+Most marketing planning software will have a dashboard that allows you track this in real-time.
+But you can also calculate this by dividing your net income by your cost of investment and then multiplying by 100.
 You could also calculate it by determining how much of your marketing budget is used to acquire each new customer (CAC) and how much revenue the customers generate for your business on average, within a specific period of time.

 A good marketing ROI should be a 5:1 ratio or 10:1 in exceptional cases, but it should ideally never be below 2:1.
 Of course, specific benchmarks can vary by industry.